hyeok55/Drug_analysis/README.md

     ```

-2) GCE에 있는 mysql에 저장되어 있는 drug_death table과 opioids table을 접근하여 bigquery search dataset에 테이블로 저장합니다.
+2) Access the drug_death table and opioids table stored in mysql on the GCE and save them as tables in the bigquery search database.

 - Drug Death table to Biquery DAG